 The City of Somerville will soon offer residents the opportunity to invest in Somerville's future by purchasing minibonds.
-Minibonds not only allow purchasers to directly support the community's collective goals by investing in the financing of some of Somerville's capital projects, they also enable residents to earn tax-exempt interest.
+Minibonds not only allow purchasers to directly support the community's

 A minibond is similar to a traditional municipal bond in which investors loan money to a city or public agency for an agreed period of time, receive interest on the investment, and get their loan paid back when the bond matures.
 The City will use minibond proceeds to support some capital projects, which are projects related to city facilities and property.
 Examples of capital projects include City building upgrades such as sustainability and accessibility improvements, park and library renovations, fire station updates, and street and sidewalk improvements.